 The target population of surveillance consisted of dairy herds delivering milk to dairies during the sampling period in December, after the end of the vector season.
-Bulk milk samples were collected from 486 dairy herds in southern Norway.
-The number of herds per county and the number of herds selected in the surveillance programme for Schmallenberg virus (SBV) in 2020 are given in Table 1.
+Bulk milk samples were collected from 503 dairy herds in southern Norway.
+The number of herds per county and the number of herds selected in the surveillance programme for Schmallenberg virus (SBV) in 2022 are given in Table 1.

-Additionally, blood samples from cows having an abort between 5th and 9th Month of pregnancy were collected after approximately a month in farms having at least two such abortions within a year (Table 2).
+Additionally, blood samples from cows having an abortion between the 5th and 9th month of pregnancy were collected after approximately a month in farms having at least two such abortions within a year (Table 2).
 These samples came from both beef cattle and dairy farms all over Norway.